glzr-io/glazewm/README.md

 ## Window rules

-Commands can be run when a window is initally launched.
+Commands can be run when a window is initially launched.
 This can be used to assign an app to a specific workspace or to always start an app in floating mode.

 Multiple matching criteria can be used together to target a window more precisely.
 Regex syntax can also be used by wrapping the pattern with `/` (eg. `/notepad|chrome/`)